buildtesters/buildtest/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~

 To find all buildspecs run ``buildtest buildspec find`` which will discover
-all buildspecs in all repos. buildtest will recursively traverse all repos
+all buildspecs in all repos by recursively finding all `.yml` extensions.
-and seek out all `.yml` extensions so make sure your buildspecs conform to
-the file extension.

 .. program-output:: cat docgen/getting_started/buildspec-find.txt

-buildtest will find all buildspecs and validate each file with the appropriate
+buildtest will validate each buildspec file with the appropriate
 schema type. buildspecs that pass validation will be displayed on screen.
 buildtest will report all invalid buildspecs in a text file for you to review.